 - Support multiple postures and movement – Incorporate spaces that allow people to work in whatever posture works for them—lounging, standing, perching, walking or sitting upright.

 - Embed performance – The most inviting and inspiring spaces help people make meaningful progress on their work.
-Integrate technology that makes it easier for people to collaborate, encourages movement and makes it easier to get into focus.
+Integrating power distribution for technology makes it easier for people to collaborate, encourages movement and makes it easier to get into focus.
 Help people find available places to work and provide a feedback loop to the organization about space utilization (see Driving the Wellbeing of People).

 - Take cues from nature – More than just adding plants— which is important—seek variation over uniformity.
 Incorporate naturally complex materials and a plurality of shapes, forms, patterns and textures.